 Nutrition and the Epigenome.
 Epigenetics and the Human Brain.
 Throughout our lives, the brain remains flexible and responsive.
 In addition to receiving signals from the outside world, the brain allows us to form memories and learn from our experiences.
 Many brain functions are accompanied at the cellular level by changes in gene expression.
 Epigenetic mechanisms such as histone modification and DNA methylation stabilize gene expression, which is important for long-term storage of information.

 Not surprisingly, epigenetic changes are also a part of brain diseases such as mental illness and addiction.
 Understanding the role of epigenetics in brain disease may open the door to being able to influence it.
+This may lead to the development of new and more effective treatments for brain diseases.
 A segment from a June 2008 lecture given by Dr. Dr. Epigenetics: How Your Mind Can Reprogram Your Genes.
-By Dr.

 By Dr. Mercola How much control do you really have over your own life in general, and your health in particular?
 These questions have puzzled many since the beginning of time.
 Now, the emerging science of epigenetics is offering some answers that put true control within your reach.According to some scientists, changing your health may be as "simple" as changing your thoughts and beliefs.
 "Contrary to what many people are being led to believe, a lot of emphasis placed on genes determining human behavior is nothing but theory and doctrine," writes Konstantin Erikseni .